 The Copper Oxide diode of the AVO two panel tester, is not used to protect the meter.
 This meter is not very fragile anyway.
 It's purpose is only to generate the negative grid voltage, for the "set zero" knob.
 It means, in this tester you can replace it by a Silicon diode if needed, and when the Selenium diode seems to work good, you can just leave it in.

-LUCAS Selenium Diode in AVO TUBE TESTERIt was nice of him, he let in the old "bad" Copper Oxide diode, but when I connect it to a curve tracer, there is nothing wrong with it.
-Indeed after re connecting everything correctly, the tester worked normal, with it's original Selenium diode.
+It was nice of him, not to remove the "bad" Copper Oxide diode, but when I connect it to a curve tracer, there was nothing wrong with it.
+Indeed after re connecting everything correctly, the tester worked normal, with it's original Copper Oxide diode.

 Texts have come off a little bit, but the readable part is: .../6A.
 It is much too small for 6Ampere, so 6A means 0.6A here.